“American School of Valencia prepares globally-conscious, life-long learners in an innovative, collaborative, and caring environment”

-The Profile of Graduates consists of the traits and qualities that American School of Valencia students pose after completing their education.
-Beyond merely transmitting knowledge and building skills, our school aspires to educate students who portray this profile in the future as both citizens and professionals.
+The ASV Learner Profile is a set of traits and qualities that American School of Valencia students will possess pose upon completion of their education.
+The learner traits are based on the International Baccalaureate Organization’s Learner Profile and aligned with the IB philosophy of developing “internationally minded people who, recognizing their common humanity and shared guardianship of the planet”, guides our school to educate students who portray this profile in the future as both citizens and professionals.

-Graduates of American School of Valencia will be:
+At American School of Valencia learners strive to be:

-- Principled – They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
-They take responsibility for their own actions and the consequences that accompany them.
+- Principled – ASV students act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
+They take responsibility for our actions and their consequences.

-- Open-minded – They understand and appreciate their own cultures and personal histories, and are open to the perspectives, values and traditions of other individuals and communities.
-They are accustomed to seeking and evaluating a range of points of view, and are willing to grow from the experience.
+- Open-minded – ASV students critically appreciate their own cultures and personal histories, as well as the values and traditions of others.
+They seek and evaluate a range of points of view, and they are willing to grow from the experience.

-- Caring – They show empathy, compassion and respect towards the needs and feelings of others.
-They have a personal commitment to service, and act to make a positive difference in the lives of others and to the environment.
+- Caring – ASV students show empathy, compassion and respect.
+They have a commitment to service, and they act to make a positive difference in the lives of others and in the world around them.

-- Risk-takers – They approach unfamiliar situations and uncertainty with courage and forethought, and have the independence of spirit to explore new roles, ideas and strategies.
-They are brave and articulate in defending their beliefs.
+- Risk-takers – ASV students approach uncertainty with forethought and determination; they work independently and cooperatively to explore new ideas and innovative strategies.
+They are resourceful and resilient in the face of challenges and change.

-- Reflective – They give thoughtful consideration to their own learning and experience.
-They are able to assess and understand their strengths and limitations in order to support their learning and personal development.
+- Reflective – ASV students thoughtfully consider the world and their own ideas and experience.
+They work to understand their strengths and weaknesses in order to support their learning and personal development.